talmolab/sleap/docs/guides/proofreading.rst

 Proofreading
 ~~~~~~~~~~~~~

-As discussed in the :ref:`track_proofreading` section of :ref:`part2`, there are two main types of mistakes made by the tracking code: lost identities and mistaken
+As discussed in the :ref:`track_proofreading` section of the :ref:`Tutorial`, there are two main types of mistakes made by the tracking code: lost identities and mistaken
 identities.

 **Lost Identities:** The code may fail to identity an instance in one